glciampaglia/glciampaglia.com/content/home/about.md

 research associate at the [Professorship of Computational Social Science](http://www.coss.ethz.ch/) at the Swiss Federal Institute of Technology in Zurich.
-His work has been covered in major news outlets, including the Wall Street Journal, the Economist, Wired, MIT Technology Review, NPR, and CBS News, to cite a few.
+His work has been covered in major news outlets, including the Wall Street Journal, Wired, MIT Technology Review, NPR, and CBS News, to cite a few.